kmchandy/Distributed_Systems_Introduction/README.md

 # Distributed Systems Introduction

 A working draft of a course on basic concepts of distributed systems.
 The course includes examples from different domains including Large Language Model (LLM) agents.

-This repository provides weekly modules with interactive Colab notebooks built using tools such as **CrewAI**, a framework for building distributed LLM agents

 ---